-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

 Lopez, a former mayor of a Caracas district with ambitions for the presidency, has long been a vocal opponent of the socialists in power and was banned in 2008 from running for office on accusations of corruption.

 Lopez described the banning as political retribution.
-An international human rights court cleared him in 2011, but the country's Supreme Court upheld the ban.
+An international human rights court cleared him in 2011, but the Supreme Court upheld the ban.

-In February 2014, after at least three people were killed during an anti-government protest in the capital, authorities blamed him for the violence.
+In February 2014, at least three people were killed during an anti-government protest in the capital, and authorities blamed him for the violence.
 He turned himself in, and was sentenced in 2015 to nearly 14 years in prison.

-This spring, he appeared on video to dispel health rumors after a journalist had tweeted that he'd been sent to a hospital.
+This spring, he appeared on video to dispel health rumors after a journalist tweeted he'd been sent to a hospital.
 Lopez in May appeared on state television in a white tank top with prison bars behind him, citing the date and time in what he said was a "proof of life" message.

 Days later. his wife, who visited him in prison, said he called on demonstrators to keep alive mass protests against President Nicolas Maduro's government.